teamhola/holakit/packages/core/src/components/hola-card/readme.md

 ### Card Lists

 Card lists are designed for displaying a list of items.
 It looks like one card with a small divider between every item.
 It's widely used in mobile designs as a group of menus, just like the Settings app on phones.
 Adding an icon or including a tagline for the item is welcome, but don't put too much things there in an item.
 For a rich list you may want it be a list of cards, which can be addressed using our Card Stack or Columns.

+### Ghost Cards

+In some situations, you do need content out of cards to be aligned with contents in cards.
+A title for a card stack, a hero block which has cards below, or a top navigation bar in a view with a list of cards.
+We invented "ghost" cards for that kind of usage.
+Ghost cards are basically cards without background and shadows(it inherits background actually).
+This would be the only solution to introduce a perfect align with card contents.
+Use `<hola-card ghost>` for a ghost card, and `<hola-card ghost-compact>` for a "compact" ghost card, with no padding on top and bottom.

 ## Markups